Female Skywest Airlines Employee Retaliated Against for Reporting Sexual Harassment

 Seek Legal Assistance Today

 Have you experienced sex-based discrimination or retaliation in the workplace?
-If so, seek legal assistance from employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Our employment lawyers specialize in many areas of the law.
 Whatever your employment issue is, please reach out for a consultation today.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.